All Episodes

 Moynihan, the defining deviancy down business.

-And it's all called we gotta we have to we have to understand the rage, it said, we have to be tolerant of people who have come from unfortunate low class socioeconomic circumstances, and it's called tolerance and acceptance and understanding, rather than some of this stuff being condemned and dealt with.
+And it's called tolerance and acceptance and understanding, rather than some of this stuff being condemned and dealt with.

-And then when you when you add to it that the secular left, the people that traffic and love immorality love throwing standards out the window.
+And then when you add to it that the secular left, the people that traffic and love immorality love throwing standards out the window.

 They don't want any standards.

-It is the lack of being shocked, the lack of revulsion, and even the laughing at an acceptance of this stuff that's okay.
+It is the lack of being shocked, the lack of revulsion, and even the laughing at and acceptance of this stuff.

 I don't care about Oprah in the first place, so I don't stay informed and up to date on Oprah.